aphorisme/elm-oprocesso/README.md

 -}
 ```

-So the function `pure` has its dual in `async`, where `with` is connected to `purelift` in some sense.
+So the function `pure` has its dual in `async`, where `asyncOn` is connected to `pureParam` in some sense.

 ## Flow Control

 ### Flow Control Operators

 Okay, so I've explained how to make up actions from simple building blocks; these so gained actions are somewhat overt.
-Also, *oprocesso* gives one the possibility to make up more complex *actions* by combining *modifiers*, *asynchronous modifiers* and *actions* themselves.
+Also, *oprocesso* gives one the possibility to make up more complex *actions* by combining *actions* themselves.

 There are four flow control operators: